todaybrian/powercord-latex/README.md

 # powercord-latex
-Send Latex Messages.
+Send Latex Messages to chat (requires images perms).
 This uses the codecogs api.